Spicy Korean Rosé Sauce for Dumplings

 Instructions

-1. To a large saucepan (with a lid that you will use later) over medium-high heat, combine all of your ingredients except for your soup dumplings.
+1. To a large saucepan (with a lid that you will use later) combine all of your ingredients except for your soup dumplings.
 Stir constantly for 2-3 minutes to thoroughly combine all ingredients.

 • Prep Time: 5 minutes